Print

 • 1 cup (130g) powdered sugar

-• 1 teaspoon (5ml) Vanilla (or lemon) extract
+• 1 teaspoon (5ml) vanilla (or lemon) extract

 • 16 ounces mascarpone cheese, cold

-• 1 jar (10 ounces) Lemon Curd
+• 1 jar (10 ounces) lemon curd, or homemade lemon curd

 Instructions

-For the cake:
+For the Cake:

 2. In a large mixing bowl, combine the sugar, vegetable oil, eggs, and lemon extract.
 Beat on medium speed until the well incorporated.
 Scrape down the bowl as needed

-4. Combine the dry ingredients in a separate bowl then add half the dry ingredients to the batter, beat on low speed while pouring in half of the buttermilk and mix just until the flour starts to incorporate.
+4. Combine the dry ingredients in a separate bowl, then add half the dry ingredients to the batter, beat on low speed while pouring in half of the buttermilk, and mix just until the flour starts to incorporate.
 Add the remaining dry ingredients and buttermilk and mix to combine.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 5. Toss the raspberries with 2 tablespoons of flour.
 Then gently fold the raspberries into the batter, saving a small handful to drop on top of the cake batter.

 6. Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan.
 Drop the remaining raspberries on top.
 Bake at 350°F for 20-23 minutes.
 Rotate your pans in the oven halfway through baking.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
-If the toothpick comes out clean, you cake is done.
+If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

-For the frosting:
+For the Frosting:

 1. Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.